Updated: Nov 24

 The Big Picture

+Ideals: These are your ideals not only in art and craft, but in life and spirit.
+What matters most to you?
+What do you think the world needs most?
+What of what the world needs most can you speak to?
+Truth, healing, love, compassion, justice, forgiveness, sovereignty, wisdom, etc. Think of the biggest-picture, broadest, most philosophical stuff.
+What virtues do you chase?
 Philosophy: These are the key points and phrases of your personal philosophy.
 How do you view and interpret the world?
 What thought forms do you want to send into the hive mind?
 This category still carries across creative work and life, but gets more personal and specific than your ideals.
-These points might include any religious, spiritual, or philosophical views you subscribe to, or movements and schools you align with.
+These might include any areligious, spiritual, or philosophical views you subscribe to, or movements and schools you align with.

 Archetypes: What if any archetypes are you most fascinated by and synced into?
 Once again, this threads across art and life.